Organisational Debt: The Cost of Ignoring Outdated and Excessive Process

 This weekly tweak is part of our series to make work better together - get it direct to your inbox.

-No one sets out to build a bureaucratic slow-moving organisation.
-It's an unintended consequence of risk aversion and policy build-up that eventually grinds productivity to a halt.
+As a manager, knowing how to tackle organisational debt in the workplace can be a daunting task, particularly as no one sets out to build a bureaucratic, slow-moving organisation.
+It's an unintended consequence of risk aversion and policy build-up that eventually grinds productivity to a halt and frustrates team members no end!

 Examples of organisational debt